Personnel

 Postdoctoral Fellow, 2011-2013

-Current Position: Assistant Professor, Memorial University
+Current Position: Associate Professor, Memorial University

 http://carissabrown.wixsite.com/home